Where Does Chocolate Come From?

-Where Does Chocolate Come From
+Where Does It Come From

 After the refining process, the chocolate is conched.
-Conching is the process by which heavy rollers further grind and blend the chocolate, incorporate some air to help some of the more bitter compounds evaporate and breaking down the chocolate to a silky smoothness.
+Conching is the process by which heavy rollers further grind and blend the chocolate, incorporating some air to help some of the more bitter compounds evaporate and breaking down the chocolate to a silky smoothness.
 Conching can take up to six days.

 Dark Chocolate